geshan/geshan.github.com/posts/2022-07-30-jest-run-single-test.md

 It will run the tests that match the given pattern without the need to type all that long command.
 Similarly, you can slap in a `--watch` after the above command to make it run on each file save, which is very helpful while writing tests.

+If you want to add variety to your tests and verify the function have been called with the right parameters, read this tutorial about [Jest toHaveBeenCalledWith](/blog/2022/07/jest-tohavebeencalledwith/).
+It will be very helpful to have more confidence in your Jest tests.

 ## Conclusion

 In this tutorial, you learned how to run single or specific tests with Jest by using either `.only` or `-t` CLI parameter.
 Both those options can be used too.
 After that, the `--testPathPattern` Jest CLI parameter was discussed to target tests written on a specific file.